St. Louis Blues luxury suites are ideal for entertaining clients – book today!

 A revival at the beginning of the new millennium kept the momentum going, with players like Chris Pronger, Keith Tkachuk, and Pavol Demitra joining the fold.
 Together they trudged on before, ultimately, dropping from the playoff picture for the first time in 25 years in 2006.
 The Blues would make the playoffs only once in the next six seasons.

-Mike Yeo enters his second year as head coach of this team with a lot of optimism.
-While there is a lot of work to be done if he wants to win the ultimate prize, the bone are in place and the core group that makes up this team has a championship mindset.
+Mike Yeo enters his third year as head coach of this team with a lot of optimism.
+While there is a lot of work to be done if he wants to win the ultimate prize, the bones are in place and the core group that makes up this team has a championship mindset.
 The trick now will be to navigate through the tumultuous NHL season while picking up a few additional key players that could make all the difference at the end of the year.

 Some of the greatest Blues ever to wear the uniform for this club include Brett Hull, Al MacInnis, Grant Fuhr, Bernie Federko, Vladimir Tarasenko, Chris Pronger, Adam Oates, Curtis Joseph, and Keith Tkachuk.
 Additional information pertaining to the history of this franchise, as well as the current St. Louis Blues organization can be found by clicking here.